 Surgical and medication complications

-Surgical procedures and the use of some medications can be complicated by sleep apnea.
+Surgical procedures and use of some medications can be complicated by sleep apnea.
 General anesthesia can be affected by the collapse of soft tissue in the throat, and medications with sedative effects can cause further sleep difficulties.